-Russia is huge, stretching from Europe all the way east to the Pacific coast, yet is it fairly unknown to most foreign tourists.
-Outside of Moscow, Saint Peterburg and the famous Transsiberian railway, there are endless travel options.
+Russia is huge, stretching from Europe all the way east to the Pacific coast, and yet is it fairly unknown to most foreign tourists.
+Outside of Moscow, Saint Peterburg and the famous Trans-siberian railway, there are endless travel options.

-If you enjoy discovering less known destinations few ever heard of, keep reading to discover 6 off the beaten track places in Russia you should definitly add to your bucket list !
+If you enjoy discovering lesser known destinations, keep reading to discover 6 off the beaten track places in Russia you should definitly add to your bucket list !

 Mari El Republic